dynamsoft-docs/barcode-reader-docs-js/programming/javascript/faq/delay-when-open-camera.md

 ---
 layout: default-layout
-title: How to get rid of the delay in opening the camera?
+title: How to get rid of the delay when opening the camera?
 keywords: Dynamsoft Barcode Reader, FAQ, delay,camera,loadwasm
-description: How to get rid of the delay in opening the camera?
+description: How to get rid of the delay when opening the camera?
 needAutoGenerateSidebar: false
 ---

-# How to get rid of the delay in opening the camera?
+# How to get rid of the delay when opening the camera?

 [<< Back to FAQ index](index.md)